davidikin45/ReactApp/Redux.md

 * Action > Dispatcher > Store  > View
 * Immutability
 * Makes state predictable
+* A thunk is a function that wraps an expression to delay it's execution.

 ** You Might Not Need Redux(https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)